Does IG Have an ISA in 2026?

 IG offers a solid Stocks and Shares ISA with competitive fees, a flexible structure, and access to a decent range of investments.
 It’s not the cheapest option for passive investors, and the lack of funds may be a dealbreaker for some.
 But for active share traders who value platform reliability, IG strikes a good balance between cost and quality.

 If you’re already using IG for trading or spread betting, adding an ISA keeps everything in one place.
-For a full breakdown of the platform, see our complete IG review.
+For a full breakdown of the platform, see my complete IG review.

 FAQs